-Building Information Modelling (BIM) is a process that begins with creating an intelligent 3D design model and then uses that model to facilitate coordination, simulation and visualisation, as well as helping owners and service providers improve how buildings and infrastructure are planned, designed, built and managed.
+Building Information Modeling (BIM) is a process that begins with creating an intelligent 3D model and then uses that model to facilitate coordination, collaboration, simulation, and visualization.
+BIM helps construction firms improve buildings and infrastructure projects - from planning through delivery.